joshtynjala/actionscript-3.0-developers-guide/display/working-with-bitmaps/basics-of-working-with-bitmaps.md

 <div>

-When you work with digital images, you’re likely to encounter two main types of
+When you work with digital images, you're likely to encounter two main types of
 graphics: bitmap and vector.
 Bitmap graphics, also known as raster graphics, are composed of tiny squares (pixels) that are arranged in a rectangular grid formation.
 Vector graphics are composed of mathematically generated geometric